-When an answerer cannot or is not willing to meet the preconditions in the offer it Should reject the offer by returning a 580 (Precondition-Failure) response.
+When a UAS acting as an answerer cannot or is not willing to meet the preconditions in the offer it should reject the offer by returning a 580 (Precondition-Failure) response.
 This response Should contain an SDP description indicating which desired status triggered the failure.
-The corresponding desired status line MUST a value of the strength tag of "failure", as shown in the example below:
+The corresponding desired status line MUST use the "failure" strength-tag, as shown in the example below:

 '''

 m=audio 20000 RTP/AVP 0

-a=des:qos failure e2e send
+a=des:gos failure e2e send

 '''